 Mississippi Dispute.
 In January 2016, the Attorney General for Mississippi filed a motion in state Chancery Court in Jackson County, Mississippi to enforce the March 1996 settlement agreement alleging that Liggett owes Mississippi at least \$27,000 in damages (including interest), and \$20,000 in punitive damages and attorneys' fees.
 In April 2017, the court ruled that the settlement agreement should be enforced and referred the matter to a Special Master for further proceedings to determine the amount of damages, if any, to be awarded.
 In May 2017, Liggett filed a Petition for Interlocutory Appeal to the Mississippi Supreme Court, which was denied.
-The Special Master entered a scheduling order setting a hearing on July 23, 2018 for a determination of damages, if any.
-Liggett filed a demand for arbitration regarding certain of the issues that remain in dispute and moved in Chancery Court to compel arbitration and stay the proceedings pending before the Special Master.
+Liggett filed a demand for arbitration with AAA regarding certain of the issues that remain in dispute and moved in Chancery Court to compel arbitration and stay the proceedings pending before the Special Master.
 In June 2018, the Chancery Court granted Liggett's motion to compel arbitration and stayed the proceedings before the Special Master pending completion of the arbitration.
+The proceedings before AAA have commenced.

 20 Times Square.
 On April 30, 2018, the closing occurred for the sale of the underlying real estate of our 20 Times Square venture.
 We received an initial distribution of \$27,300 in connection with the closing.
 In addition, after completion of the development, we will receive a percentage of any residual proceeds after repayment of debt and closing costs in accordance with our ownership interest.
 The venture agreed that upon closing of this real estate sale it would enter into an agreement that would require it to complete the construction of 20 Times Square.
-We recognized equity in earnings of \$2,195 in connection with the transaction.
-In addition, we agreed, as a partner in Witkoff GP Partners to fund \$3,643 of the \$650,000 senior mortgage associated with the property, which has an initial term of four months and bears interest at a blended annual rate of 9.65%.
+We recognized equity in earnings of \$1,054 and \$3,249 for the three and nine months ended September 30, 2018, respectively, in connection with the transaction.
+In addition, in May 2018, we agreed, as a partner in Witkoff GP Partners, to fund \$3,643 of the \$650,000 senior mortgage associated with the property.
+The total loan balance has been repaid to Witkoff GP Partners as of September 30, 2018.